Medicare and the UUA Health Plan

 Active 65+ UUA Health Plan participants would have Medicare part A automatically, would elect Medicare part B, and could sign up for our Medicare Supplement Plan (which provides Plan F benefits).
 In this case, Medicare would pay FIRST (or "primary") and the UUA Medicare Supplement would pay SECOND.
 To do this legally under Medicare rules, participants must follow a few easy steps:

-- Their congregation must sign a Medicare Waiver Form, which they can request by contacting healthinsurance [at] uua [dot] org.
-This form must be completed PRIOR TO coverage becoming effective.
+- Their congregation must create and sign a Medicare Waiver Letter (Word doc), which must be completed PRIOR TO coverage becoming effective.

 - If an employee is not currently a UUA Health Plan participant, they may sign up for the Medicare Supplement via our Online Enrollment Form and state that their "qualifying event" is "loss of other coverage."